 Come hike and camp in the foothills of the Green Mountains.

 Yes, Brattleboro has outlet shopping!
-The Outlet Center is located right off I-91, Exit 1.
+The Vermont Marketplace is located right off I-91, Exit 1.

 Visit Brattleboro, VT!

 Looking for a restaurant or lodging?
 Visit the Brattleboro Chamber of Commerce website.